vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/007/05_tvaM_no.md

 My tr. here, “mated cows,” is not fully accurate but far less awkward than accuracy would require.

 WG supply “verses” with aṣṭā́padībhiḥ, though they allow the possibility of a cow in their n.
 Although this pun is probably lurking here -- eight-footed verses would of course be pādas with eight syllables -- the primary reading must be some sort of bovine, given the words with which it is parallel.
-See Old’s comment on this vs. (SBE).
+See Oldenberg’s comment on this vs. (SBE).